companieshouse/ocr-api-consumer/README.md

 # ocr-api-consumer

 Service to consume requests for extraction of text from images and manage the requests to the OCR API.

-Drop 1 will NOT include any Kafka.
+There are two ways of starting the ocr-request:

+- reading from a kafka-topic (this is resilient in that the ocr-request result will always return a result to the provided callback url)
+- HTTP rest call which is used for testing.

 ## Requirements